derekmerck/diana2/platform/images/diana-docker/README.md

 [Pine64]: https://www.pine64.org
 [NVIDIA Jetson]: https://developer.nvidia.com/embedded/buy/jetson-tx2

-`docker-compose.yml` contains build recipes for each architecture for a simple `diana` image.
+`docker-compose.yml` contains build recipes for each architecture for a simple `diana` image with all requirements pre-installed.

 To build all images: